 - : Augury is among my favorite divinations, and paladins have very few divination options.
 Misty Step is a profoundly useful tactical option, especially for a class which is typically locked into melee.

 - : Call Lightning is a difficult damage option at the best of times, and getting it 4 levels behind the Druid with worse save DCs makes it borderline useless.
-Tidal Wave is neat crowd crontrol, but your save DC isn't high enough to make offensive spells viable.
+Maelstrom is an interesting spell, combining a bit of damage, a bit of crowd control, and a bit of teleportation.
+While your save DC will be relatively low, there are enough enemies with poor Strength saves that this might be useful from time to time.
+You also get to teleport within the impressive 15-foot radius, which is surprisingly generous.

 - : Control Water is very situational.
 Freedom of Movement is an important buff, but it’s almost totally redundant with Aura of Liberation.